ytorg/Yotter/README.md

     * [Update](#updating-to-new-versions)
     * [External access](#external-access)
 * [Powered by](#powered-by)

+## Features:
+* No JavaScript.
+* 0 connections to Twitter.
+* Uses RSS feeds (could be expanded to more social networks)
+* Follow Twitter accounts.
+* Save your favourite Tweets.
+* Tor-friendly.
+* Terminal-friendly.
+* Easy 1 minute self-hosting deploy.
+* No need for domain, runs locally.
+* And many more to come.

 ## Security
 Only the hash of your password is stored on the database.
 Also no personal information of any kind is kept on the app itself, if a hacker gets access to it only thing they could do would be to follow/unfollow some accounts.